hellium01/presto/presto-docs/src/main/sphinx/functions/json.rst

     Casting from NULL to ``JSON`` is not straightforward.
 Casting from a standalone ``NULL`` will produce a SQL ``NULL`` instead of ``JSON 'null'``.
-However, when casting from arrays or map containing ``NULL``\s, the produced ``JSON`` will have ``null``\s in it.
+However, when casting from arrays or delegatedMap containing ``NULL``\s, the produced ``JSON`` will have ``null``\s in it.

 .. note::